Selim1710/Datatable-Facory-Seeder-learning/README.md

+# Feature
-# In this project i have add a datatable and make a seeder where seeding data into category and sub-category table
+* add a datatable
+* make a seeder and seeding data

 NameSpace: